 If negotiations with an insurance company are unsuccessful, your lawyer can file a personal injury lawsuit to recover compensation from a judgment.
 To file a lawsuit in Ohio, it must generally be filed within two years from the date of your accident—according to Ohio Revised Code Section 2305.10.

 This condition is known as the statute of limitations, and lawsuits can only be legally filed within this timeframe.
 A lawsuit may be dismissed by the judge overlooking your case if it is filed beyond this timeframe.

 One exception to the statute of limitations law in Ohio is if the defendant leaves the state or conceals himself within the state after your underlying accident—and before the date by which the lawsuit must be filed.
 Additionally, if the plaintiff is under a legal disability (which includes being a minor under the age of 18), the two-year limit will likely not begin until the legal disability has been lifted.

-To learn more about your legal recourse options after suffering a brain injury during a car accident, contact Bressman Law.
-Our free case evaluation can help you determine your legal recourse options.
+To learn more about your legal options after suffering a brain injury in a car accident in Hamilton County, contact Bressman Law.
+Our free consultation can help you determine your legal recourse options.
 We can also help you identify areas of your claim that are lacking evidence.